 However, it does not have to be an obvious injury, like an injured back or carpal-tunnel syndrome.
-Workers’ compensation also covers work-related illnesses, such as those that arise from exposure to unsafe materials or a dangerous environment.
+Workers’ compensation also covers work-related illnesses, such as those that arise from exposure to toxic materials or unsafe working conditions.

 While under other state laws (such as the Pennsylvania Workers’ Compensation Act), it is possible to apply for workers’ compensation for a mental health issue, it can, under some circumstances, be more difficult to provide sufficient medical evidence to trace the cause of that mental health issue to employment.
 What Vermont’s law does is help facilitate this process for first responders, making it easier to establish the causal link between the mental illness and the job.
 By drawing attention to the traumatic stress that first responders often experience as an inherent aspect of their everyday jobs, the legislation proves that presumption or burden of proof to help the claimant in those circumstances.

 Pennsylvania law provides for three categories of psychological injuries: